cade-vs/nightwatch/README.md

 Keypad menu "Reload current directory" will re-read current directory without any caching.

+NW will reload current directory if there are changes.
+Current position will be preserved.

 For videos, files with the following extensions are
 accepted: AVI, MKV, MPG, MPEG, MP4, TS.